10ten-me/visumonit/README.md

 `https://example.com/monit/_status?format=xml`

 # Requirements
-Make sure to enable the `CORS` header `Access-Control-Allow-Origin` on your server, in addition if yoyu are using authentication make sure you have these headers:
+Make sure to enable the `CORS` header `Access-Control-Allow-Origin` on your server, in addition if you are using authentication make sure you have these headers:
 ```
 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Headers: access_token